-The question may be why there are so many fingerprints?
+The question may be why there are so many fingerprints.
 Studies have shown that every human being has some unique characteristics.
-Fingerprints, eye iris, DNA, handprints are all naturally different for each person.
+Fingerprints, eye iris, DNA, and handprints are all naturally different for each person.

 So these features are used to identify a person.
 Biometrics is the process of identifying individuals based on these unique human characteristics.

 As a result of using biometrics, there is almost no opportunity to know the identity.
 Security measures that used to be based on a secret number or confidential information are now being phased out.

 Biometrics is usually based on two types of information.
 One is the physical characteristics, such as fingerprints, iris, DNA, etc. The other is behavioral traits, such as pronunciation, type of signature, etc.